serdeliverance/blog/_drafts/validation-cats-scala3.md

   Either.cond(createdAt.isBefore(OffsetDateTime.now), createdAt, "creation date could not be in the future")
 ```

-`Either` is a monad, so we can evaluate all of this rules using a `for-comprehension`:
+`Either` is a monad, so we can evaluate all this rules using a `for-comprehension`:

 ``` scala
 def validate(accountDTO: AccountDTO): Either[String, Account] =